 Red or Black-Beard Aquarium Algae (BBA)

-Generally requiring a weak bleach solution (!) to kill it, this is one of the more difficult aquarium algae to remove.
-It is usually first noticed on plants but it can extend on hardscape materials like rocks and wood.
+Generally requiring a weak bleach solution (!) to kill it, this is one of the more difficult algae to remove.
+It is usually first noticed on plants but it can extend on hardscape materials like aquascaping rocks and aquarium driftwood.

 Green Aquarium Algae

-As far as aquarium algae go, this one is a perfectly normal and healthy algae that will be beneficial for your aquarium as long as it is not allowed to overgrow.
+As far as algae go, this one is a perfectly normal and healthy aquarium algae that will be beneficial for your planted tank as long as it is not allowed to overgrow.
 It is also known as hair, thread or spot algae.